 Peace Corps Response positions are open to returned Volunteers or U.S. citizens with significant professional and technical experience.

 Individuals interested in this position should have a degree in education, or a related field, or teaching experience as they are needed to assist Ukrainian teachers and students in broadening personal, professional and academic opportunities through English.
 The PCRVs will promote democracy through teaching processes including new methodologies that emphasize critical thinking skills, cooperative learning, and greater understanding across international borders.
 The PCRVs will team-teach classes with Ukrainian colleagues, organize teacher training events in their communities with focus on teaching communicative methodology, improving English language skills of current teachers, and promoting critical thinking and problem solving skills.
 In addition, the volunteers will be involved in the development of teacher trainings and a binder/electronic collection of English language lesson plans and instructional materials.
 The goal of this assignment is to promote students’ cross-cultural awareness, communication skills, social activism, and independent learning.

 Please note that this position is one of several that will depart for service in Ukraine at the same time.
-There is a chance that the departure date could change by 1-2 weeks, applicants will be notified if the date does change.
+There is a chance that the departure date could change, and applicants will be notified if the date does change.
 Please only apply if you are available on the date listed and if you can serve for the entire duration of the project.

 The Peace Corps embraces and leverages the diversity of its volunteers as a reflection of America's diversity.
 Peace Corps Response is committed to reflecting the diversity of the United States in the professionals we send into the field to support the mission of world peace and friendship.
 Applicants with diverse backgrounds are encouraged to apply.

 Before you apply, please review Medical Information for Applicants to learn about the clearance process and other health conditions that are difficult to accommodate in Peace Corps service.